configcat/terraform-provider-configcat/docs/resources/product.md

 * `organization_id` - (Required) The ID of the Organization.
 * `name` - (Required) The name of the Product.
+* `order` - (Required) The order of the Product within an Organization (zero-based).
+If multiple Products has the same order, they are displayed in alphabetical order.
 * `description` - (Optional) The description of the Product.

 ## Attribute Reference